Mr-developer-aura/Insta-Plus/README.md

 - Device model
 - Android version
 - Description of the problem
-- Steps to reproduce it
+- Steps to reproduce the issue
 - Screenshots or logs when appropriate

 Never share passwords, authentication tokens, API keys, or other private information.